·5 min read·Source: Multiple (CAA, EASA, CASA, CAA NZ, Transport Canada, MLIT) Multiple national and regional drone regulations

 Last Updated: April 2026Accuracy: Based on latest CAA, EASA, CASA, Transport Canada, and MLIT guidanceNight flying regulations evolve.
 Check your regulator's website and MmowW blog monthly.

-Less than a coffee a day โ for full drone compliance across 9 countries.
+Less than a Big Mac a day — for full drone compliance across 9 countries.